atnikola/pokemon-analysis/README.md

 ```
 ![pca_color](https://user-images.githubusercontent.com/38530617/153744885-42ed952b-05de-4f8a-a658-b6b64ba1d29d.png)

-Nice!
-Although it's not 'exact' we can clearly see that when the first principal component (PC1) reaches 50, we start to see a significantly higher concentration of legendary pokemon!
+Although it's not 'perfect' we can clearly see that when the first principal component (PC1) reaches 50, we start to see a significantly higher concentration of legendary pokemon.
 Now, let's illustrate how much PC1 actually contributes to the explanatory variable (parameter) with a loading plot.

 ![components_stats](https://user-images.githubusercontent.com/38530617/153745198-40a1fa84-cb1a-4118-a0d1-68ed7a50bb84.png)

-Assuming that the first principal component (PC1) is actually a strong indicator of whether or not a pokemon is classified as legendary, sub-legendary or mythical, it seems like Special Attack is the best indicator out of all stats (follow by Physical Attack)
+Assuming that PC1 is actually a strong indicator of whether or not a pokemon is classified as legendary, sub-legendary or mythical, it seems like Special Attack is of of the strongest indicators out of all stats (followed by Physical Attack)

-In the second principal component (PC2), Defense and Speed contribute to the opposite: Positive & Negative.

-"Factor Analysis" is a method that is similar to principal component analysis.

 In PCA, we synthesized the "principal component" yPC1 which is a linear combination of the weight matrix (eigenvector) a for the explanatory variables.
 Here, define as many principal components as there are explanatory variables.

-yPC1 = a1,1 x1 + a1,2 x2 + a1,3 x3 + a1,4 x4 + a1,5 + ...

-In factor analysis, based on the idea that the explanatory variable (observed variable) x is synthesized from a latent variable called "factor", the factor score f, the weight matrix (factor load) w, and the unique factor e are specified.
-(There is no idea of ​​a unique factor in principal component analysis).

-x1 = w1,1 f1 + w1,2 f2 + e1

-x2 = w2,1 f1 + w2,2 f2 + e2

-x3 = w3,1 f1 + w3,2 f2 + e3

-x4 = w4,1 f1 + w4,2 f2 + e4

-x5 = w5,1 f1 + w5,2 f2 + e5

-x6 = w6,1 f1 + w6,2 f2 + e6

-The factor score f is a latent variable unique to each individual (sample).
-The linear sum of the factor score and the factor load (w1,1 f1 + w1,2 f2, etc.) is called the "common factor" and can be observed as an "observed variable" by adding it to the "unique factor" e unique to the observed variable.
-It's a way of thinking.
-The number of factors is usually smaller than the explanatory variables and must be decided in advance.

-(However, terms such as common factors and factors are very confusing because it seems that different people have different definitions as far as I can see)

 ```python
 from sklearn.decomposition import FactorAnalysis